Configuration Validation with Large Language Models: Ciri: A LLM-empowered Configuration Validation Framework

-\ourframework can be applied to any software project, even if it has no configuration data of that project. \fw can directly query advanced \llms like \gptfour with zero shot, and achieves considerable effectiveness (Finding~\ref{finding:zeroshot}). \ourframework exhibits the ability to transfer configuration-related knowledge across projects when using configurations from different projects as shots (Finding~\ref{finding:transfer}). \ourframework's configuration validation effectiveness can also be further improved with high-quality generated shots (Finding~\ref{finding:bothshots}).
+\ourframework applies to any software project, even if it has no labeled configuration data of that project in its database. \ourframework exhibits transferability (using data from one project and applying it to others), the ability to transfer configuration-related knowledge across projects when using configurations from different projects as shots (Finding~\ref{finding:transfer}). \ourframework's configuration validation effectiveness can also be further improved by generating quality shots (Finding~\ref{finding:zeroshot}) and code snippets (Finding~\ref{finding:code-retrieval}).